electorama/abif/draft1/ballot_lines.md

 Commonly known as Score or Range Ballots.

-'/' indicates that the choice before the '/' has been assigned the score following it.
+'/' separates the choice identifier from the score.

 ### Weighted Ballots

 For Cumulative Voting.

 '\*' indicates that the choice before the '*' has been assigned the weight following it.
-This is used for Cumulative Ballots.

 ### Example Ballot Data
 ```